 There are two types of Trustee:

-- Ex-Officio Trustees who represent funding mechanisms for the Festival, currently The Oxford Trust, the University of Oxford and Oxford Brookes University.
+- Ex-Officio Trustees, who represent an organisation and this organisation’s funding, resource or content mechanisms towards the Festival.
 For the avoidance of doubt ex-Officio Trustees are expected to bring significant funding (whether monetary or by the way of quantifiable in-kind support) to the Festival.

 The Charity Commission Sets out the 6 main duties of a charity Trustee, namely: